 Quarterback AJ McCarron completed 17 of 29 passes for 277 yards and three touchdowns without throwing an interception on Saturday, connecting six times for 178 yards and one touchdown to wide receiver Amari Cooper

-HIGH SCHOOL AND PERSONAL DATA: Mr. Football in the state of Alabama by the Alabama Sports Writers Association and a first-team All-State selection by the ASWA ... second-team USA Today High School All-American ... a five-star prospect by Rivals.com and 247sports.com ... the country's No. 1 running back by 247sports.com and the No. 2 player in the state of Alabama ... also 247sports.com's 13th overall player in the Top 247 ... the No. 2 running back according to Rivals.com and the site's No. 12 in the Rivals100 and the No. 2 player in the state ...
-ESPNU lists him with four stars and ranks him as the No. 4 running back ... is No. 55 in the ESPNU 150 ... is 28th in the ESPNU Southeast Top 100 and the No. 4 player in Alabama ...
-Scout.com rates Yeldon with four stars and the No. 8 running back ...
-SuperPrep All-American and the nation's No. 6 running back ... ranks 29th in SuperPrep's Elite 50 and No. 2 player in the state ...
+HIGH SCHOOL AND PERSONAL DATA: An elite running back prospect who was selected as Mr. Football in the state of Alabama by the Alabama Sports Writers Association and a first team All-State selection by the ASWA ... second team USA Today High School All-American ... a five-star prospect by Rivals.com and 247sports.com ... the country's No. 1 running back by 247sports.com and the No. 2 player in the state of Alabama ... also 247sports.com's 13th overall player in the Top 247 ... the No. 2 running back according to Rivals.com and the site's No. 12 in the Rivals100 and the No. 2 player in the state ...
+ESPNU listed him with four stars and ranked him as the No. 4 running back ...
+No. 55 in the ESPNU 150 ...
+28th in the ESPNU Southeast Top 100 and the No. 4 player in Alabama ...
+Scout.com rated him with four stars and the No. 8 running back ...
+SuperPrep All-American and the nation's No. 6 running back ... ranked 29th in SuperPrep's Elite 50 and No. 2 player in the state ...
 No. 55 on the PrepStar Dream Team ...
 PrepStar All-American and All-Southeast Region choice ...
 PrepStar's No. 8 running back ...
-No. 2 in the Mobile Press-Register's Elite 18 and No. 5 in the Super Southeast 120 ...
-No. 2 on the Birmingham News Super Seniors list ... selected to the Orlando Sentinel's All-Southern team ... rushed for an astounding 2,193 yards on 232 carries and scored 31 touchdowns in 2011, averaging 9.5 yards per carry ... also caught 19 passes for 506 yards and a score ... totaled 1,112 yards and 18 scores on the ground as a junior in 2010 while also catching a career-best 34 passes for 504 yards and five touchdowns ... had 1,121 yards on 201 carries as a sophomore with 34 catches for 361 yards and one TD ... rushed for 227 yards and one score while hauling in 131 receiving yards and a touchdown through the air ... finished his high school career with 4,653 yards on the ground with 65 rushing touchdowns while accounting for 1,502 receiving yards and eight scores ... accumulated 6,155 yards from scrimmage in four years with 73 touchdowns ... coached by Glenn Vickery at Daphne High School where they won the 2010 Alabama 6A State Championship ... chose Alabama over Auburn, Florida, Arkansas and Clemson.
+No. 2 in Mobile Press-Register's Elite 18 and No. 5 in the Super Southeast 120 ...
+No. 2 on Birmingham News Super Seniors list ... selected to Orlando Sentinel's All-Southern team ... rushed for an impressive 2,193 yards on 232 carries and scored 31 touchdowns in 2011, averaging 9.5 yards per carry ... also caught 19 passes for 506 yards and a score ... totaled 1,112 yards and 18 scores on the ground as a junior in 2010, while also catching a career-best 34 passes for 504 yards and five touchdowns ... had 1,121 yards on 201 carries as a sophomore, with 34 catches for 361 yards and one touchdown ... rushed for 227 yards and one score as a freshman, while hauling in 131 receiving yards and a touchdown through the air ... finished his high school career with 4,653 yards on the ground with 65 rushing touchdowns while accounting for 1,502 receiving yards and eight more scores ... accumulated 6,155 yards from scrimmage in four years with 73 touchdowns ... coached by Glenn Vickery at Daphne High School where they won the 2010 Alabama 6A State Championship ... chose Alabama over Auburn, Florida, Arkansas and Clemson.